sud298/volunteer_project/README.md

   -H 'Content-Type: application/json' \
   -d '{"email":"test@example.com","password":"SecurePassword123!"}'
 ```
+Now you can login in the application using these credentials.

 3. Verify data import:
 ```bash
 npx prisma studio
 ```
+In the application we have the following routes:
+1. [http://localhost:3000/login](http://localhost:3000/login) --> To login in the application
+2. [http://localhost:3000/dashbooard](http://localhost:3000/dashboard) --> Dashboard for the application where we can see graphs and map
+3. [http://localhost:3000/update-credentials](http://localhost:3000/update-credentials) --> Admin dashboard for the application
 ## 🛠️ Troubleshooting

 | Issue | Solution |